 Basic and diluted net loss per share is computed using the two-class method required for multiple classes of common stock and participating securities.
 The Company's participating securities do not have a contractual obligation to share in the Company's losses.
 As such, the net loss was attributed entirely to common stockholders for all periods presented.
 Basic net loss per common share attributable to common stockholders is calculated by dividing the net loss by the weighted-average number of common shares outstanding during the period, without consideration of potentially dilutive securities.
 Diluted net loss per share attributable to common stockholders is computed by dividing the net loss by the weighted-average number of common shares and potentially dilutive securities outstanding for the period.
-For purposes of the diluted net loss per share attributable to common stockholders calculation, the redeemable convertible preferred stock, common stock options, restricted stock units and common and redeemable convertible preferred stock warrants are considered to be potentially dilutive securities.
-As the Company has reported a net loss for the periods presented, basic and diluted net loss per share attributable to common stockholders is the same.
+For purposes of the diluted net loss per share attributable to common stockholders calculation, common stock options, restricted stock units and common stock warrants are considered to be potentially dilutive securities.
+As the Company has reported a net loss for the periods presented, basic and diluted net loss per share attributable to common stockholders is the same as all potentially dilutive securities would have an anti-dilutive impact.